Video by Gigantic Planet.

 - For audition classes you should wear a form-fitting leotard and tights.
 For ballet classes, wear soft ballet shoes (no pointe work is required).
 For modern classes, be prepared to dance with bare feet.

-The Dance faculty strongly encourages you to make every effort to audition in person.
-It is to your benefit.
-However, if distance prevents you from auditioning in person, you may send in a DVD audition or post your audition online.
+The Dance department strongly encourages you to make every effort to audition in person.
+If distance prevents you from auditioning in person, you may post your audition online.
+You can access our online portal by clicking here.

 - The recorded image should show your entire body.